demisto/content/Packs/CrowdStrikeFalcon/Playbooks/playbook-CrowdStrike_Falcon_-_Get_Detections_by_Incident_README.md

 This playbook is part of the 'Malware Investigation And Response' pack.
 For more information, refer to https://xsoar.pan.dev/docs/reference/packs/malware-investigation-and-response.
-This playbook enables getting CrowdStrike Falcon detection details based on the CrowdStrike incident ID.
+This playbook enables getting CrowdStrike Falcon Intelligence Sandbox detection details based on the CrowdStrike incident ID.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.